stephenholli/code_prompt_builder/README.md

 # code_prompt_builder_config.json
 ```
 Note: Keep `code_prompt_builder_config.json` tracked in Git if you want to version-control your settings.
 You may want to track `code_prompt_builder.py` in your repo if distributing it, but ignore it locally if modified.

-## Dev Notes TO DO
-* Review arguments vs config file.
-* Synchronize and refine argument variables.